jawj/IKEv2-setup/README.md

 * The VPN server identifies itself with a Let's Encrypt certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and password (EAP-MSCHAPv2).
 The Let's Encrypt certificate is set up to auto-renew.
 * The box is firewalled with `iptables` and configured for unattended security upgrades, so it should be safe to forget about until 17.04 reaches end-of-life.
 * A `.mobileconfig` profile is generated for Mac and iOS, to set up moderately secure ciphers and *Connect on demand* support, sending all traffic over the VPN.
+PowerShell commands are provided to configure secure ciphers on Windows 10.
+These are sent by email.

 Comments and pull requests are welcomed.